bspanyik/advent-of-code-2024/journal.md

 Every time I know I have to deal with regular expressions, I also know it's not going to be smooth sailing.
 This time I knew I had to use `preg_match_all`, I just didn't have the slightest idea how it worked.
 So [I looked it up in the PHP docs page](https://www.php.net/manual/en/function.preg-match-all.php), and from the examples there I came to the conclusion that I could not only extract the whole `mul(x,y)` expression, but `x` and `y` as well.
 Easy peasy, lemon squeezie.

 For the second part I first tried to `preg_split` the text on `don't()+anything+do()`, then `implode` the rest and run part 1 on it, but it didn't work.
 Don't know why.
-J think it should have, so I might revisit this if I'll have time.
+I think it should have, so I might revisit this if I'll have time.
 But another example on the `preg_match_all` page came to the rescue: you can match several things at the same time, separated by the `pipe` character.
 Great.
 I just had to `var_dump` the results, to know how to handle it, and I was almost done, right?

 Yeah, almost.
 First came 30 minutes of "why on the frigging earth it doesn't work?!" debugging session.
 The realization that I was running the `for` cycle on the size of the `$matches` array instead of the size of the first element of the array, `$matches[0]`, where the real matches were, came, again, painfully late. :shrug: